PeptideFox

 Pre-mixed blends vs separate compounds

 Some vendors sell pre-mixed "wolverine blend" vials combining both peptides.
-These are convenient but come with trade-offs: you can't adjust the ratio of BPC-157 to TB-500 independently, you can't verify the concentration of each compound separately, and you're locked into the vendor's chosen ratio.
-Separate vials give you more control — particularly useful when tapering TB-500 while continuing BPC-157.
+These are convenient but come with trade-offs: the BPC-157-to-TB-500 ratio is fixed, the concentration of each compound can't be verified separately, and the vendor's chosen ratio is the only option.
+Separate vials leave more control in the protocol — particularly useful for tapering TB-500 while continuing BPC-157.

 Weight-based guidance